 Method 3: If the peptide sequence has little or no charge at any pH, add acetonitrile, ethanol, dimethylformamide (DMF), dimethylsulfoxide (DMSO), and chaotropic salts for better Soluble most peptides.
 This depends on the choice and compatibility of the reagent with the peptide.

 After receiving your peptide from the peptide synthesis company, please follow the storage and dissolution methods above.
 Because these are more easily degraded by proteases of bacterial or microbial origin.
-All these peptide library services will definitely help with long-term storage of peptide libraries.
+All these peptide library services will definitely help with the long-term storage of peptide libraries.